MY EX-BOYFRIEND’S RING (18 years later, I get a friend request from him on Facebook.)

 Me: Right.
 Talk tomorrow.

 That evening, I softened and pushed back my cuticles, exfoliated my hands, painted my nails a pretty blue and took a picture of me wearing his ring.
-The next day, after taking a photo of it, I sat at my computer and sent it to him.
+The next day, I sent it to him.
 His reply was immediate.

 Him: It’s beautiful, but a bloody cheap-ass ring.
 I’m so embarrassed to have bought U such a small diamond.
 Cringing.